GerritCodeReview/plugins_rate-limiter/src/main/resources/Documentation/config.md

   [group "gerrit-user"]
     uploadpackperhourwarn = 10
 ```
+In this example, the plugin will apply the uploadpackperhour and
+uploadpackperhourwarn properties every 10 minutes for the members of
+the group buildserver and every 1 hour for the other groups.
+Therefore,
+the members of the group buildserver will have a limit of 10 uploaded
+packs every 10 minutes.

 For logged-in users, rate limits are associated to their accountId.
 For
 anonymous users, rate limits are associated to their remote host address.